sohamdas-dev/sohamdas-dev.github.io/_news/announcement_9.md

 inline: true
 related_posts: false
 ---
-Upcoming Talk on _Safe Learning and Alignment in Multiagent Systems_ at the [Autonomy Seminar](https://oden.utexas.edu/news-and-events/events/2061---Soham%20Das/) in the Oden Institute for Computational Science and Engineering, The University of Texas at Austin.
+Delivered a talk on _Safe Learning and Alignment in Multiagent Systems_ at the [Autonomy Seminar](https://oden.utexas.edu/news-and-events/events/2061---Soham%20Das/) in the Oden Institute for Computational Engineering and Sciences, the University of Texas at Austin.